How to Effectively Maintain Your Contractor Management Account

 Always double check that your documents have been filled out correctly.
 Training documents should include the type of training received, date, location, time, supervisor that held the training, and a list of attendees, with a supervisor’s signature.
 Insurance documents must have the same company name (exactly) that is on the account, and abide to all of the requirements and limits.
 OSHA logs reflect exactly what is entered underneath statistical information.
 Experience Modification Rates can be obtained from your workers’ compensation provider.

 Most important, it’s not a matter of just having the proper policies and procedures, training, and documentation—but it must be implemented throughout the company.
 Some prequalification sites will actively come onto the jobsite to ensure you not only have the policies and procedures they are looking for, but that you are following them.
 Communication of the policies and training should be given to each employee so that everyone knows what to do.
 Simply having policies and procedures doesn’t keep job sites safe—following them does.
 Actions speak louder than words!

-Keeping these five best practices (Monitor, Review, Update, Document, & Implement) in mind can help to maintain a positive score with any prequalification site.
+Keeping these five best practices (Monitor, Review, Update, Document, & Implement) in mind can help to maintain compliance with any prequalification site.

 *Safety Services Company is an independently owned company, specializing in compliance with Third-Party Prequalification Providers such as ISNetworld®, PEC Premier®, Avetta®, Complyworks® and Canqual®.
 Safety Services Company is in no way sponsored or affiliated with ISNetworld®, PEC Premier®, or Avetta®.
 ISN®, ISNetworld®, RAVS® , SSQ®, PQF® are registered trademarks of ISN Software Corporation®, PEC Premier®, and Avetta®.

 - Next Post: Q&A On Interpretations of Fall Protection for Steel Erection